Marketing Cloud, Trailhead...

 - Assess the Big Picture.
 Using the productivity software definition in the account planning app, account executives can look for opportunities.
 There is a function in the app to import opportunities from Salesforce account data as well as a view that shows customer orders versus your company’s offerings.

-- Prioritize for Focus.
+- Prioritise for Focus.
 Choose which accounts to target, depending on your company’s focus.
 Some companies take a top-down approach and start with account planning for their biggest accounts, while other companies choose to strategize with smaller accounts first.
-Several small accounts are usually organized in a portfolio.
+Several small accounts are usually organised in a portfolio.

 - Assess Levels of Relationships.
-Assessing the relationships within the customer’s organization as well as the relationships members of your organization have with the customer is the next step in account planning.
+Assessing the relationships within the customer’s organisation as well as the relationships members of your organisation have with the customer is the next step in account planning.
 Being able to leverage relationships increases the likelihood of a deal.
 The average number of decision makers for a deal is 5.4.
-Understanding relationships within the customer’s organization offers guidance in how to pursue opportunities among the numerous decision makers.
+Understanding relationships within the customer’s organisation offers guidance in how to pursue opportunities among the numerous decision makers.

 - Connect the Dots, Map Relationships.
-Account planning in Salesforce allows political maps to be created to chart organizational relationships and assign tasks and tactical actions.The political map tells the story of the relationships within the organization.
-Many deals fail because relationships are single-threaded, meaning that the sales rep has only one relationship within their customer’s organization.
+Account planning in Salesforce allows political maps to be created to chart organisational relationships and assign tasks and tactical actions.The political map tells the story of the relationships within the organisation.
+Many deals fail because relationships are single-threaded, meaning that the sales rep has only one relationship within their customer’s organisation.
 Based on concepts of social selling, your team needs to make a collaborative effort in building relationships with the customer’s team.

 - Track Objectives and Actions.
 Account plans are entered into the system.
 A sales productivity definition states that any initiative to increase revenue should be measured for results.
 Data points can be captured in the account management program and split among team members in a collaborative effort to keep data up-to-date.
 Lightning interface makes tasks easy to assign and track with Salesforce.